tylertitsworth/5th-age-srd/Classes/Bard.md

 ### Echo of the Tunnels

-The bards of the subterranean races, especially dwarves, have learned to use the echo of the caverns to strengthen their bardic magic.
+The bards of a subterranean species, especially dwarves, have learned to use the echo of the caverns to strengthen their bardic magic.

 When your music can echo off stone, such as in a castle or underground, you have advantage on sustain checks for your bardic songs.